Really enjoying the MRC Festival so far, lots of great questions!

 Weakness: Chocolates (those delicious foods….)

-I’m a scientist studying how DNA is damaged and repaired in cells.
+My Work: I’m a scientist studying how DNA is damaged and repaired in cells.
 Which is very important for Cancer treatments, fertility and evolution!

 I am a geneticist, which means I study genes, and genes are made up of DNA.